Trying to Conceive over Age 40

 Not only is it harder to get pregnant in your 40s, your risk of miscarriage is higher.
 At age 20 to 24, a woman's risk of miscarriage is 10 percent; at 30 to 34, the risk is 12 percent, at 40 to 44, the risk 34 percent, and at over age 45, the risk of miscarriage is 53 percent according to ASRM.

-If you are over 40 and trying to conceive, you should consult with an HRC fertility doctor so that no time will be wasted and and you can maximize your chances of getting pregnant.
+If you are trying to conceive over 40, you should consult with an HRC fertility doctor so that no time will be wasted and and you can maximize your chances of getting pregnant.
 HRC Fertility offers state-of-the-art technologies to achieve superior pregnancy rates.